SpinaCMS/Spina/docs/v2/getting_started/3_existing_project.md

 # Existing project

 If you already have an existing Rails project, just add `gem "spina"` to your Gemfile and run `bundle install`.
+(Make sure you're using PostgreSQL as your database)

 Run the installer to get started.